taboola/taboola-android-plus/README.md

                 // todo handle error
             }
         });
 ```

  `<publisher-name>` and `<config-id>` strings will be provided by your Taboola account manager.

-> ## Notice
-> Please make sure to initilize the SDK before invoking any `getInstance` function anywhere in your code

 ### 1.4 Controlling notifications

 #### Enabling notifications
-In order to start displaying notifications, notifications must be enabled via `TBNotificationManager#enable()` that can be obtained from `TaboolaPlus` object.
+In order to start displaying notifications, notifications must be enabled via `TBNotificationManager#enable()` and categories must be set via `TBNotificationManager#setCategories()`.
+`TBNotificationManager` object that can be obtained from `TaboolaPlus` object.

 Once the notifications are enabled, they will continue to show and be updated periodically even if your app is not running.